ECI values

 01 | 3DS authentication was processed by a stand-in service, and is classed as successful. | 3DS 2.2.0 and 2.3.1 | Yes |

-02 | 3DS authentication was processed by a stand-in service, and is classed as successful. | 3DS 2.2.0 and 2.3.1 | Yes |
+02 | 3DS authentication was successful.
+The transaction is secured by 3DS. | 3DS 2.2.0 and 2.3.1 | Yes |

 04 | Frictionless authentication via the Mastercard Identity Check Data Only service. | 3DS 2.2.0 and 2.3.1 | No |

-06 | Transaction is out of scope or exempt from Strong Customer Authentication. | 3DS 2.2.0 and 2.3.1 | No |
+06 | Transaction is out of scope or exempt from Strong Customer Authentication (SCA). | 3DS 2.2.0 and 2.3.1 | No |

-07 | 3DS authentication was successful; recurring transaction secured by 3DS. | 3DS 2.2.0 and 2.3.1 | Yes Transactions processed through Apple Pay without a cryptogram do not benefit from liability shift. |
+07 | 3DS authentication was successful.
+The recurring transaction is secured by 3DS. | 3DS 2.2.0 and 2.3.1 | Yes Liability shift does not apply to transactions processed through Apple Pay without a cryptogram. |

-N0/N2 | Non-payment authentication processed.
-This type of transaction does not go to authorization so liability is not shifted. | 3DS 2.2.0 and 2.3.1 | No |
+N0/N2 | A non-payment authentication was processed.
+This type of transaction does not go to authorization so liability shift does not apply. | 3DS 2.2.0 and 2.3.1 | No |

 The following ECI values and liability shift rules apply to: